tiacsys/bridle/boards/shields/waveshare_pico_environment_sensor/doc/index.rst

 Waveshare Pico Environment Sensor
 #################################

-The Waveshare Pico Environment Sensor shield is a multi-sensor module designed for the Raspberry Pi Pico and gives the ability to collect environmental data like temperature & humidity, air pressure, ambient light intensity, VOC, UV rays, etc. It can also be used to build a robot that can detect motion and orientation.
+The `Waveshare Pico Environment Sensor`_ shield is a :bbk:`pico sized` multi sensor module designed for the :ref:`zephyr:rpi_pico` and gives the ability to collect environmental data like temperature & humidity, air pressure, ambient light intensity, VOC, UV rays, etc. It can also be used to build a robot that can detect motion and orientation.
 It communicates with the Raspberry Pi Pico over I2C.

 Board Overview
 **************